jimpames/RENT-A-HAL-MTOR-PERSONAL-EDITION-SOHO-26-MULTI-USER-SPEECH-UI-FOR-AI/readme.md

 status: beta - race bugs

+will I be making this available???? yes. binary only. when bugs are dealt with. before summer I hope.

 note the BAT file and the HTML file !!! an API demo to PROVE it is real...